cjbassi/gotop/README.md

 ## Installation

-Working and tested on Linux and OSX.
+Working and tested on Linux, FreeBSD and OSX.
 Windows support is planned.

 ### Using Git